brockwrites/Portfolio/README.md

-# Portfolio
+# Public Portfolio for Brock Price
-Brock Price public code portfolio
+Thank you for visiting.
+This is a public portfolio of coding projects I've worked on recently.